bitrise-io/devcenter/_articles/en/builds/builds-index.md

 - workflows
 - triggers
 title: Builds
-summary: A build is a series of jobs, specified by the app’s Workflow which is a collection of Steps.
+description: A build is a series of jobs, specified by the app’s Workflow which is a collection of Steps.
 The app’s build configuration is specified in the bitrise.yml configuration file which you can modify in bitrise.io’s graphical Workflow Editor UI, or in a yaml editor directly.